vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/04_The_Duties_Common_to_all_Women.md

 Tryambaka's weakness as a mīmāmsaka is evident.
 For there are two crucial issues here: whether or not sahagamana is really a prāyaścitta for the bad wife; and, if so, whether this particular maraṇāntikaprāyaścitta is in fact prohibited in the kali age.
 Tryam- baka argues neither well.
 Instead, he embarks on a lengthy (and poorly structured) explanation of why it is important for a wife to behave properly during her and her husband's lifetime (Sdhp.43v.
 3-44v.3).
 If there is no maranantikaprāyaścitta for the errant wife, then she cannot escape the torments awaiting her in the next world.
 For-according to a variety of quotations-even if she has bathed in all the sacred places, the bad wife will go to the hell of dung and

-vāpi sarvāḥ pūtā bhavanty uta // Sdhp.43r.7-9 (Mbh.)<Sm.M.I.p.163 (prati- kūlatāh for  ̊gāh; bhayān mohāt for bhayad vāpi; Vyāsasātātapaḥ); Par.M.II. i.p.58 (as Sm.M. except tu for ca; bhavanti täḥ for bhavanty uta; Mbh.); Mbh.XIII appendix 1 no.15, 4660-3, 4665-6.
+vāpi sarvāḥ pūtā bhavanty uta // Sdhp.43r.7-9 (Mbh.)<Sm.M.I.p.163 (prati- kūlatāh for  ̊gāh; bhayān mohāt for bhayad vāpi; Vyāsasātātapaḥ); Par.M.II. i.p.58 (as Sm.M. except tu for ca; bhavanti tāḥ for bhavanty uta; Mbh.); Mbh.XIII appendix 1 no.15, 4660-3, 4665-6.
 Cf. Saha.1.2 (as Par.M. except ca for tu).

 [^56]: anena jīva[nada]śāyām bhartṛvipriyam pāpam kṛtavatyāḥ sahagamanam prāyaścittatvenoktam // Sdhp.43r.9-10 (following the emendation of PT).
-57. kalau yuge tv iman dharmän varj[y]ān āhur manīṣinaḥ/ prayaścitta- vidhānam ca viprāṇām māraṇāntikam // Sdhp.43v.1 −2< Sm.A.p.2, slokas 25b, 21b.
+57. kalau yuge tv iman dharmān varj[y]ān āhur manīṣinaḥ/ prayaścitta- vidhānam ca viprāṇām māraṇāntikam // Sdhp.43v.1 −2< Sm.A.p.2, slokas 25b, 21b.

 [[297]]

 urine (viņmütre narake), or burning oil (taptatailanarakam); she will be a widow, or a bitch, or a sow in her next life; she will be infested with worms in this one; and so on.
 Since statements such as these make no reference to any other prayaścitta that can wipe out the effects of a wife's bad behaviour (prāyaścittāntarābhāvāc ca sarvathā; Sdhp.44r.
 10-44v.1), Tryambaka suggests that there is none (that is, he implies, none other than sahagamana).
 The wife's only hope is to worship and placate her husband at every turn.
-The inadequacy of Tryambaka's reasoning on this point becomes clear when one compares it with, for example, that in the Mitäkṣarā on Yajñ.III.226.
+The inadequacy of Tryambaka's reasoning on this point becomes clear when one compares it with, for example, that in the Mitākṣarā on Yajñ.III.226.
 Tryambaka's intention, however, is transparent.
 He is evidently suggesting that, despite the rulings regarding the kali age, sahagamana is in fact the safest course of action for the not-so- perfect wife.

 [[959]]